-Wetland Monitoring Amphibian Identification - Compiled by K. McGlynn , June 2018
+Wetland Monitoring Amphibian Identification - Compiled by K. McGlynn, June 2018

 Egg mass ID

 Pacific chorus frog - Pseudacris regilla

-A-PSRE

 Individual egg masses contain 10 to 75 eggs, measure one to two inches across (usually about half the size of a tennis ball) and are surrounded by a special jelly that swells up on contact with water.
 Egg masses are attached to sticks or emergent aquatic vegetation just below the surface, and often become camouflaged with algae and sediment.
 Eggs hatch more quickly in warmer water in three to five weeks.
 Columbia spotted frog - Rana luteiventris

-A-RALU

 Spotted frogs breed during a short, two-week breeding window anywhere from early April to early June.
 Eggs are laid at the water surface in large, globular masses of 200 to 500 eggs.
 Eggs hatch in 8-22 days.
 Hatching time is influenced by temperature.
-Long-toed salamander - Ambystoma macrodactylum A-AMMA
+Long-toed salamander - Ambystoma macrodactylum

 Eggs are pigmented, either laid in singles or in aggregates (in spherical or elongate shapes) from five to 100 in number.
 Eggs range in size but can be up to 2.5mm in diameter.
 Location of egg laying varies but can be found on submerged vegetation, woody debris, and rocks as well as on the substrate of the lake, pond, pool or slow moving stream.
 Females have been known to carry 85-400 eggs per reproducing year.
 Western toad - Anaxyrus boreas

-A-ANBO
+A-AMMA

 Toad eggs look like a long gelatinous necklace.
 The eggs are evenly spaced in single file in a very long string of jelly.
 Many females lay their eggs loosely intertwined creating an extensive mat.
 Individual eggs are black above and white below.
-Northern leopard frog - Lithobates pipiens (CRESTON ONLY) A-LIPI
+A-RACA

 Eggs are laid in densely-packed, flat, rounded clusters the size of a grapefruit - around 4.5 in.
 (11.5 cm) in diameter, and are attached to vegetation under water, or rarely, left to lie on the bottom of still water.
 Several egg masses may be attached together communally.
 Egg masses of between 645 and 7,648 eggs have been reported.
 Eggs hatch into tadpoles in 2 - 17 days, depending on temperature.

-American bullfrog - Lithobates catesbeianus

-A-RACA

 After mating, females lay masses of up to 20,000 eggs in a film on the water's surface; the eggs hatch in four or five days (depending on temperature).
 Tadpoles hatch out in July and remain in the ponds through that summer and the following winter, metamorphosing in August or September of their second year.

-Tadpole/ larvae Stage ID
+Tadpole/larvae Stage ID

 Pacific chorus frog - Pseudacris regilla

 A-PSRE